m-yahya/latex-tutorial/README.md

 In this section, we will take a look to create different types of lists and how to customize list styles.

+In general, we can create following different types of lists in `LaTeX`:

+* Un-ordered lists
+* Ordered lists
+* Nested lists

 ### Un-ordered Lists

 In LaTeX, un-ordered list is created using the `itemize` environment and then place each entery inside the environment using `\item`.

 ```
 \begin{itemize}
 	\item The un-unmbered item in the list
-  \item Another un-numbered item in the lists
+	\item Another un-numbered item in the list
 	\item One more un-numbered item in the list
 \end{itemize}
 ```